munificent/craftinginterpreters/book/the-lox-language.md

 ## Classes

-Since Lox has dynamic typing, lexical (i.e. block) scope, and closures, it's about halfway to being a functional language.
-But it's *also* about halfway to being an object-oriented language.
+Since Lox has dynamic typing, lexical (roughly, "block") scope, and closures, it's about halfway to being a functional language.
+But as you'll see, it's *also* about halfway to being an object-oriented language.
 Both paradigms have a lot going for them, so I thought it was worth covering some of each.

-Since classes have come under fire for not living up to their hype, I thought I'd explain why I put them into Lox and into this book.
+Since classes have come under fire for not living up to their hype, let me first explain why I put them into Lox and into this book.
 There are really two
 questions:

 ### Why might any language want to be object oriented?